 The package can then loaded for use with

-The package takes input either from a text description or local path to an R package, and finds similar packages based on both Large Language Model (LLM) embeddings, and more traditional text and code matching algorithms.
-The LLM embeddings require a locally-running instance of ollama, as described in the following sub-section.
+The package takes input either from a text description or local path to an R package, and finds similar packages based on both Language Model (LM) embeddings, and more traditional text and code matching algorithms.
+The LM embeddings require a locally-running instance of ollama, as described in a separate vignette.

 Using the pkgmatch